 Monitor the Risk

 You can’t just set forces against a risk without tracking the progress of that initiative.
 That’s where the monitoring comes in.
 Whoever owns the risk will be responsible for tracking its progress towards resolution.
 But you will need to stay updated to have an accurate picture of the project’s overall progress to identify and monitor new risks.

 You’ll want to set up a series of meetings to manage the risks.
 Make sure you’ve already decided on the means of communications to do this.
 It’s best to have various channels dedicated to communication.

 You can have face-to-face meetings, but some updates might be best delivered by email or text or through a project management software tool.
 They might even be able to automate some, keeping the focus on the work and not busywork.

 Whatever you choose to do, remember: always be transparent.
 It’s best if everyone in the project knows what is going on, so they know what to be on the lookout for and help manage the process.

-Managing risk is complicated.
+Risk management is complicated.
 A risk register or template is a good start, but you’re going to want a robust project management software to facilitate the process of risk management.
-ProjectManager.com is a cloud-based tool that fosters the collaborative environment you need to get risks resolved, as well as providing real-time information, so you’re always acting on accurate data.
+ProjectManager.com is a cloud-based tool that fosters the collaborative environment you need to get risks resolved, as well as provides real-time information, so you’re always acting on accurate data.
 Try it yourself and see, take this free 30-day trial.